 We monitor our visa license very carefully to ensure we fully comply with UKVI regulations at all times.
-We also sought the support of UKCISA we joined in 2022.
 In the unlikely event that we lose our licence, contingency plans would be discussed with Université Paris Dauphine - PSL.
 The issue we encountered during 2022-23 academic year, linked to the change of institution's status, was addressed and resolved in a timely manner.
 For the 2023-24 academic year, majority of our Year 1 and Year 3 students have started their studies on a Student visa, with no delays at the beginning of the year, which made it possible for all students to start their studies on campus and in person.